temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 Next you'll make a Next.js API route that starts a Temporal Workflow.

-## Write a Temporal Client inside a Next.js API Route
+## Define the back-end API

-You'll use Next.js API routes to expose a serverless endpoint that your frontend can call and then communicate with Temporal on the backend.
+You'll use Next.js API routes to expose a serverless endpoint that your frontend can call and then communicate with Temporal on the back-end.

 You don't want to create a new Temporal Client on every API request, so create a function that creates a new Temporal Client or returns the existing one.
 In `temporal/src` add a new file called `client.ts`: